openshiro/botdevs.ai/README.md

 - Championing **all** AI/ML developers and their work
 - Operating with trust, integrity and open transparency
-- Working to help to solve the climate crisis
+- Working to help create safe AI that benefits all

 ---